libgd/libgd/src/readme.txt

    extension package.
 (Gdtclft2.0 or later is needed for gd-1.6 and up with PNG output.)

+    Pascal

+   Pascal enthusiasts should look into Michael Bradbury's gdfp package.

     Any Language

    There are, at the moment, at least three simple interpreters that